castogio/castogio.github.io/content/intro_to_rxsop.md

 Date: 2023-05-01 12:00
 Category: 802.11

-Cisco Receiver Start of Packet Detection Threshold (RX-SOP) is a feature available on a multitude of enterprise access points, but experience taught me it is often misunderstood by junior wireless engineers.
+The Cisco Receiver Start of Packet Detection Threshold (RX-SOP) is a feature available on a multitude of enterprise access points, but experience taught me junior wireless engineers often misunderstand it.

 In a sentence, the RX-SOP configuration declares the Wi-Fi power required for an access point to pick up signals, demodulation and then start decoding the physical layer protocol data unit (PPDU).
 This definition begs the question: why is such a feature required?
-I believe that having a clear picture of how signal decay over distance is necessary to understand the implications of RX-SOP.
+Having a clear picture of how signal decay over distance is necessary to understand the implications of RX-SOP.
 ​
 ## RF propagation refresher
 ​
 We call an "isotropic radiator" an intentional radiator (IR) with no spatial dimensions (i.e. a dot) in the infinite void, emitting a wave signal of amplitude P(tx) in all directions.
-This entity is, of course, ideal and it cannot be implemented in real life., but it will help us describe the behaviour of radiation moving through space.
+This entity is, of course, ideal, and it cannot be implemented in real life, but it will help us describe the behaviour of radiation moving through space.

 <!-- The power emitted is maximum at the IR and equal to P(tx).  -->
-A receiver at distance _d_ for the IR would see a different power level _strictly less_ than P(tx), as the transmitted amount spreads to all directions; we can name the received power P(rx).
+A receiver at a distance _d_ for the IR would see a different power level _strictly less_ than P(tx), as the transmitted amount spreads to all directions; we can name the received power P(rx).
 In the case of an isotropic IR, we can easily compute P(rx) as the power spreads over a spherical wavefront.
-The _power density I_ at distance _d_ on a punctiform section of the sphere is defined as follows:
+The _power density I_ at a distance _d_ on a punctiform section of the sphere is defined as follows:
 ​
 <!-- I = \frac{P_{tx}}{2\pi d^{2}} -->